Business + Entrepreneurship

 Licensure

 If you wish to become a Certified Public Accountant (CPA), make sure you are on track with your academic requirements because additional units are required for state licensure.
 For example, in the state of California, additional units are required on top of the minimum 180 units needed to graduate from UCSB.
-There are numerous programs in which you can participate to acquire these additional units, such as the Strategic Business Program and Summer Accounting Professional Program offered through UCSB Professional and Continuing Education.
+There are numerous programs in which you can participate to acquire these additional units, such as the Strategic Investments Program and Summer Accounting Professional Program offered through UCSB Professional and Continuing Education.

 If you plan to work in California, review the CPA requirements at the California Board of Accountancy and begin learning about the CPA exam.
 For requirements outside of California, check out the National Association of State Board Accountancy to determine requirements within the state you plan to work in.
 Take the time to research when and where the CPA exam is offered.